Akkuku/atest/README.md

 # Atest
 ## About project
-The project consists of a script that allows fast generation of quality attestation, and QUI application that wraps it in a way, that is easy to use and to maintain.
+The project consists of a script that allows fast generation of quality attestation, and GUI application that wraps it in a way, that is easy to use and to maintain.
 The Main objective was to make a simple program to speed up attestation document generation, generally for my dad's usage in his mill company.
 Considering that, the app was designed to be user straightforward to use.

 **The Script** allows for one-click PDF generation, getting all the data from the newest invoice, along with products parameters from a saved database.

-**The QUI** wraps the script, allowing parameters editing and free choice in terms of which invoice will be used in attestation generation.
+**The GUI** wraps the script, allowing parameters editing and free choice in terms of which invoice will be used in attestation generation.

 ## Usage
 The script is straightforward, if not given any parameters, it will generate attestation from the newest invoice.